Film Producer / Personal Manager, Marilyn Atlas Management

 Emerging Content Creators Workshop: Thursday, June 22nd - Creator's Studio 1

 Marilyn R. Atlas is a talent and literary manager and award-winning producer.
 Among her credits as film producer are “Real Women Have Curves” for HBO, which won the Audience Award at the Sundance Film Festival; “A Certain Desire,” starring Sam Waterston; and “Echoes,” which won the Gold Award at the Texas International Film Festival.
 In addition to producing a variety of programming for the cable/ pay TV market.
 In live theater, Marilyn co-produced the West Coast premiere of the musical “God Bless You Mr. Rosewater” by Ashman and Menken (the writers of “Enchanted” and “Tangled”).
 She also co-produced the award-winning play “To Gillian on Her 37th Birthday,” which was made into a film starring Michelle Pfeiffer and Peter Gallagher.
 In 2014, she co-produced the play “Detained in the Desert” at the Guadalupe Theater in San Antonio, TX.
 Her additional credits as a producer in live theater include “Today’s Special” and “As I Sing.”
 In 2014, she produced the Lifetime movie “The Choking Game” based on the YA book “Choke”.

 Marilyn has long been committed to issues surrounding diversity in Hollywood.
 As a member of the National Association of Latino Independent Producers, she spoke at many of their writers’ and producers’ retreats.
 She also has lectured at the DGA-sponsored LA Asian Film Festival, as well as various other symposia for the Sherman Oaks Experimental College.
 She is a founding member of Women in Film’s Luminas Committee, which supports the portrayal of women in non-stereotypical roles in film and television.
 She has spoken at events such as The San Francisco Writers Conference, the Santa Fe Screenwriters Conference and Richard Krevolin’s USC Screenwriting Retreat.
 Marilyn has also taught several actor workshops.
-Additionally, she was a guest lecturer in the Writing Program at USC, where she previously taught a class every year on creating three-dimensional, non-stereotypical characters.
+Additionally, she was a guest lecturer in the Writing Program at USC, where she previously taught a class for several years on creating three-dimensional, non-stereotypical characters.

 limited television series.
 She previously produced the musical version of “Real Women Have Curves” in Los Angeles in 2009 and is involved in the current development of “Real Women Have Curves” for 2017.
 She was also recently a speaker at the International Women’s Writer Conference in Italy in 2014.
 She is also featured in the book “Write Now!” from Penguin/Tarcher.
-She is the co-author of a relationship-based, screenwriting guide called “Dating Your Character,” about an organic approach to character creation for Stairway Press’s Summer 2016 catalog.
+She is the co-author of a relationship-based, screenwriting guide called “Dating Your Character,” about an organic approach to character creation for Stairway Press’s release on August 2016.